 Prevalence & Pathogenesis

-- A herniated disc can be defined as herniation of the nucleus pulposus through the fibers of the annulus fibrosus.
+- A herniated disc can be defined as herniation of the nucleus pulposus through the annulus fibrosus.

 - Most disc ruptures occur during the third and fourth decades of life while the nucleus pulposus is still gelatinous.